GhislainMitahi/saller_cupsone/README.md

 - ReactJs, tailwindCSS
 - Git, GitHub, Git workflow, Jest

-## Deployments

-## Video Presentation

 ## Getting Started

 ### To have a copy of this project running on your local machine, follow these commands:

 - Clone this repo to your local machine
-  -  `git clone git@github.com:aceDavon/job-board-capstone-III
+  -  `git clone git@github.com:GhislainMitahi/saller_cupsone.git
 `
-  - Open the folder "job-board-capstone-III and run `npm install` to install all necesary scripts,
+  - Open the folder "saller-capstone and run `npm install` to install all necesary scripts,
   - Run from your termminal, `npm start` to open the project in your browser.